 However, like vinyl, rubber has little insulating quality and will be colder in the winter than carpet or foam.

-When you’re ready to move forward with your plans for a home workout space, Riverside Construction stands ready to help you decide which type of gym flooring will best suit you, but we can help you design and build a space that fits your needs exactly, fit to your budget, timeline, and lifestyle.
+When you’re ready to move forward with your plans for a home workout space, Riverside Construction can not only help you decide which type of gym flooring will best suit you, but we can help you design and build a space that fits your needs exactly, fit to your budget, timeline, and lifestyle.
 Start a Conversation about your home workout space today.

 I recently ran across the Tour de Lafayette-West Lafayette website.
 As I started watching the videos of local homeowners talking lovingly about the unique architectural features of their homes, I was struck by how many of them clearly loved not just their homes but also their neighborhoods.
 In some cases so much so that they moved only a couple houses down the street because they loved their neighborhood so much.
 Do you love your neighborhood that much?